Leadership and Staff

 Mr. Hunt graduated from The Cox School of Business at Southern Methodist University with a bachelor’s degree in real estate/finance.
 He also earned an MS degree with honors in Real Estate and Construction Management from the Daniels School of Business at the University of Denver.

-Suzanne has her juris doctorate and master’s in social work from Case Western Reserve University, a bachelor’s degree from Cornell University, and an associate’s degree in applied science from Hudson Valley Community College.
+Ms. Walsh has her juris doctorate and master’s in social work from Case Western Reserve University, a bachelor’s degree from Cornell University, and an associate degree in applied science from Hudson Valley Community College.
+She is a member of the Ohio Bar.

 An image of Trellis Foundation Board Member Welcome Wilson, Jr.Mr.
 Welcome Wilson Jr. is president and chief executive officer of Welcome Group, a real estate development firm specializing in single-tenant office buildings and industrial buildings including lab, warehouse, and manufacturing facilities.
 He currently serves on the Board of Trellis Company, as well as with the Texas Higher Education Coordinating Board, the Texas Higher Education Foundation, the Friends of the Texas Historical Commission, the Texas Business Hall of Fame, and the Greater Houston Partnership.